Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: The Structural Lemma

-\item $d(v)=4$.
-If $v$ has only one big neighbor, $w$, then $v$ receives 2 from $w$, and $v$ finishes with $4-6+2=0$.
+\item[3.] $d(v)=4$.
 Suppose $v$ has at least three big neighbors.
 So $v$ has two big neighbors along at least two incident faces, $f_1$ and $f_2$.
-If either $f_i$ is a 3-face, then $v$ takes 2 from the bank and ends happy.
-Otherwise $v$ takes at least 1 from each of $f_1$ and $f_2$, so ends happy.
-So assume that $v$ has exactly two big neighbors, $w_1$ and $w_2$.
+If either $f_i$ is a 3-face, then $v$ takes 2 from the bank by (R3) and ends happy.
+Otherwise $v$ takes at least 1 from each of $f_1$ and $f_2$ by (R2), so $v$ ends happy.
+Assume instead that $v$ has exactly two big neighbors, $w_1$ and $w_2$.
 Suppose that $vw_1$ and $vw_2$ are incident to the same face $f$.
-If $f$ is a 3-face, then $v$ takes 2 from the bank and ends happy.
-If $f$ is a $4^+$-face, then $v$ takes at least 1 from $f$ and at least $\frac12$ from each big neighbor, ending happy since $4-6+1+2(\frac12)=0$.
+If $f$ is a 3-face, then $v$ takes 2 from the bank by (R3) and ends happy.
+If $f$ is a $4^+$-face, then $v$ takes at least 1 from $f$ by (R2) and at least $\frac12$ from each big neighbor by (R1), and $v$ ends happy since $4-6+1+2(\frac12)=0$.
 So assume that $w_1$ and $w_2$ do not appear consecutively among the neighbors of $v$.
-If $v$ is incident to any $4^+$-face $f$, then $v$ takes at least 1 from $f$ and $\frac12$ from each of its big neighbors.
+If $v$ is incident to any $4^+$-face $f$, then $v$ takes at least 1 from $f$ by (R2) and $\frac12$ from each of its big neighbors by (R1), and again $v$ ends happy.
 Thus, we assume that $v$ lies on four 3-faces.
-Now $v$ is in a bunch with $w_1$ and $w_2$, so takes 1 from each, and ends happy.
+Now $v$ is in a bunch with $w_1$ and $w_2$, so $v$ takes 1 from each by (R1), and $v$ ends happy.

-\item $d(v)=5$.
-If $v$ has only one big neighbor, $w$, then $v$ receives 1 from $w$, and ends happy.
-If $v$ has exactly two big neighbors, $w_1$ and $w_2$, then $v$ receives $\frac12$ from each, ending with $5-6+2(\frac12)=0$.
+\item[4.] $d(v)=5$.
+If $v$ has exactly two big neighbors, $w_1$ and $w_2$, then $v$ receives $\frac12$ from each by (R1), and $v$ ends with $5-6+2(\frac12)=0$.
 So assume that $v$ has at least three big neighbors.
 By the Pigeonhole principle, $v$ lies on at least one face, $f$, with two big neighbors.
-So $v$ receives at least 1 from either $f$ or from the bank.
+So $v$ receives at least 1 from either $f$ or from the bank, by (R2) or (R3).
 Thus, $v$ finishes with at least $5-6+1=0$.

-\item $d(v)\ge 6$, but $v$ is not big.
+\item[5.] $d(v)\ge 6$, but $v$ is not big.
 Now $v$ ends happy, since $d(v)-6\ge 0$.